iashyam/iashyam/README.md

 # Hello World!

-My name is __Shyam Sunder__ and I am studing Physics at St. Stephen's Coleege, New Delhi.
+My name is __Shyam Sunder__ and I am studing Physics at St. Stephen's College, New Delhi.

 - Little bit in frontend development.
 - Interested in solving Physics problems computationally.